 Trade association UKHospitality warned that the prime minister’s promise of a drop in low-skilled migration following Brexit will have a significant impact on hospitality jobs.

-Theresa May also said that there would be no preferential treatment for people from the European Union over with those from the rest of the world.
+Theresa May also said that there would be no preferential treatment for people from the European Union over those from the rest of the world.

 “The new skills-based system will make sure low-skilled immigration is brought down and set the UK on the path to reduce immigration to sustainable levels, as we promised,” May said.